-To deactivate the anti-theft alarm, turn the key in the direction, to open, open the door and switch the ignition on, or press the unlock button O on the remote control.
+To deactivate the anti-theft alarm, turn the key to the opening direction, open the door and switch the ignition on, or press the unlocking button 2 on the remote control.

 In vehicles equipped with an anti-theft alarm system, you have 15 seconds to insert the key in the ignition lock and activate the ignition if the vehicle is opened using the driver's door key.